opencog/learn/scm/gram-class/README.md

 Zipf Tails
 ----------
 The distribution of disjuncts on words is necessarily Zipfian.
-That is, the vectors could be called "Zipf vectors", in that the vector coefficients follow a Zipfian distribution.
+That is, the word-disjunct vectors could be called "Zipf vectors", in that the vector coefficients follow a Zipfian distribution.
 There are many reasons why this is so, and multiple effects feed into this.

 It seems plausible to treat extremely-low frequency observations as a kind of noise, but which might also contain some signal.
 Thus,